Thyroid Symptoms Explained: Hypothyroidism vs Hyperthyroidism

 The thyroid gland may be small, but its effects on your body are profound.
 If you suspect a thyroid problem, the first step is a TSH blood test.
 With proper diagnosis and treatment, most thyroid disorders can be managed effectively, allowing you to live a normal, healthy life.

-To discuss your thyroid symptoms or test results, book a consultation with Dr. Aditya Davhale.
+To discuss your thyroid symptoms or test results, book an appointment with Dr. Aditya Davhale, or learn more about my internal medicine services.

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.